Plan Your Purchase

 If you can't catch a break on shipping, ordering early enough will allow you to opt for standard shipping.
 It's almost always the slowest, but if you order early, you've got time on your side.
 Give yourself a little more time if you're ordering from a third-party vendor through a big online retailer.
 The retail site's delivery date is an estimate, one the vendor doesn't always meet.

-To learn more about the ins and outs of online shopping, take a look at the links on the next page.
+To learn more about the ins and outs of online shopping, take a look at the links below.